Please wait while the search results are loading...

 Cruise Industry Market Is Strong while Capacity Soars with New Ships, Business and Industry Trends Analysis

 Cruise ships are a unique business model within the hospitality industry, a hotel/guest cabin side, multiple dining venues and a tour operation in one platform.
 The crew skills required to operate a cruise ship safely and successfully are by far the most varied within any of the hospitality and travel sectors.
 Cruise ships must have large engineering staff, a navigation staff, housekeeping, cooking/dining/bar staff, entertainment, social directors and frequently, even casino staff.
 Frequently, only a small part of the crew consists of permanent employees of the cruise line, with the balance being contract workers provided by outside firms.
-The Cruise Lines International Association (CLIA) reports that the cruise industry’s total economic impact on the global economy (on a broad basis) was $75 billion for 2021.
-The CLIA is optimistic about the resilience of the industry, projecting that passenger volume will recover and surpass 2019 levels by the end of 2023.
-The global cruise industry is projected by CLIA to grow from 625,000 berths in 2022 to 746,000 in 2028.
+The Cruise Lines International Association (CLIA) reports that the cruise industry’s total economic impact on the global economy (on a broad basis) was $138 billion for 2022.
+The global cruise industry is projected by CLIA to grow from 625,000 berths in 2022 to 746,000 in 2028, as many new ships are being launched.

 Cruises can be particularly well-positioned for budget-conscious tourists, as consumers consider cruises to be fun vacation packages at reasonable prices.
 Parents cruising with children often bunk the entire family in one cabin, saving even more money.
 Baby Boomers find cruises a cost-effective way to fulfill their travel wishes as they get older, and Millennials and Generation Xers like the party atmosphere found on some cruises.

 To capture more revenues, cruise lines formed their own excursion tour operations, rather than leaving this business to third parties.
 While consumers could get better deals if they hired their own guides and drivers, cruise lines were hoping that the convenience of one-stop shopping would attract more customers to book through their tour groups.
 In most cases, passengers book their own excursions on the cruise lines’ web sites before they even set sail.
-Some ships, such as the Queen Mary 2, allowed passengers to book excursions through channels on their in-room televisions.
-Cruise lines were also offering a wider variety of excursions.
-In addition to the standard, guided day-long bus tours, different lines, depending on the locale of ports visited, were offering helicopter tours, dog-sledding and so-called “canopy adventures,” in which customers skate along cable lines in harnessed suits over treetops.
-Moreover, cruise lines were booking multi-day excursions and land extensions to their routes.
-Crystal Cruises offered trips through the rain forests of Borneo or four-night excursions to Jaipur, Agra and Delhi, India.
-Moreover, cruise lines were spending heavily on marketing and advertising to lure customers and the agents who book the majority of cruise trips.
+Modern ships allow passengers to book excursions through channels on their in-room televisions as well as smartphone apps.
+Cruise lines are also offering a wider variety of excursions.
+In addition to the standard, guided day-long bus tours, different lines, depending on the locale of ports visited, are offering helicopter tours, dogsledding and “canopy adventures,” in which customers skate along cable lines in harnessed suits over treetops.
+Additionally, cruise lines are booking multi-day excursions and land extensions to their routes.
+Crystal Cruises offers trips through the rain forests of Borneo or four-night excursions to Jaipur, Agra and Delhi, India.
+Cruise lines are spending heavily on marketing and advertising to lure customers and the agents who book the majority of cruise trips.

 Royal Caribbean Launches Giant Floating Palaces

 Some of the newer ships feature elite access to small “ship within a ship” areas featuring a concierge, 24-hour butler service and a private pool, sun deck and restaurant, in exchange for a higher fare.
-For example, Norwegian Cruise Line’s Norwegian Escape (which entered service in late 2015) offers The Haven, a luxury venue open to only 275 of the ship’s capacity of 5,000 passengers.
+For example, six of Norwegian Cruise Line’s ships offer The Haven, a luxury venue open to only 275 of the ships’ capacities of 5,000 passengers each.
+Located at the tops of the vessels, the service offers the largest suites, a concierge and 24-hour butler, an exclusive sundeck, lounge and restaurant.

 Another innovation on large ships is small, wearable medallions equipped with chips that enable passengers to order and pay for food, drinks, excursions or other items, unlock stateroom doors, find friends on board and link to social media.
-Carnival unveiled the technology in early 2017 at the Consumer Electronics Show in Las Vegas.
 The devices also make embarkation and disembarkation faster and easier.
-Royal Caribbean offers wearable smart bands with similar technology on its high-end ships.

 Internet Research Tip: